Cold Comfort Farm (film): Plot

+Flora learns of Elfine Starkadder's affair with Dick Hawk-Monitor, son of the local squire, and of her despair that he is unable to marry her due to her lowly social status.
+With the help of Mary and Charles, Flora reinvents Elfine's image and introduces her to high society.
+She smuggles Elfine into Dick's 21st birthday celebrations where, in spite of his parents' continued disapproval of the match, Dick publicly proposes to Elfine.

+Reuben becomes the head of the family, and enjoys his new role; he naively proposes to Flora, and she gently declines.
+Aunt Ada is becoming more receptive to new ideas, and Flora secures her approval of Elfine's marriage.

+On Elfine's wedding day Aunt Ada unexpectedly appears, sumptuously dressed, and announces that she intends to travel and will shortly be leaving for France.
+She is about to reveal the wrong done to Flora's father, when she is interrupted by the arrival of Charles in his private plane.
+Flora declares her love for him, she climbs into the cockpit, and they depart from Cold Comfort Farm together.

 Cast

 Production

 The film was edited at Rank Film Laboratories, part of The Rank Organisation.
 The film itself reached a length of 2,902 metres, and ultimately became 105 minutes long in movie format.
 The soundtrack was created through development of pre-existing pieces remixed for the film.
 The majority of the songs used in the film were arranged by Robert Lockhart.
 The soundtrack was recorded at Lansdowne Studios in London, and was rerecorded at Twickenham Film Studios.

 Director John Schlesinger was the only one who thought it would work in North America cinemas and so had to put up the money himself to blow up the print from 16mm to 35mm; he took the new format to the Toronto Film Festival, where its success led to a North American release.

-The production visited Kent where they filmed at Kent & East Sussex Railway which provided the trains for Flora's journey from London to her relatives at Cold Comfort Farm and Northiam station in East Sussex which is the fictional railway station of Beershorne.
+The production visited Kent where they filmed at Kent & East Sussex Railway which provided the trains for Flora's journey from London, and Northiam station in East Sussex for the fictional railway station of Beershorn Halt.

 Further scenes were filmed in Brightling in East Sussex, and Twickenham Studios in London.

 The Royal Military Canal was also used for scenes where Flora and Elfine walk and chat.

 Reception

-In the opening weekend of the film's release in the United States, it grossed $4,139,000.
+On the opening weekend of the film's release in the United States, it grossed $4,139,000.
 During its theatrical release in North America, the film grossed $5,682,429 in total.

 Cold Comfort Farm received generally positive reviews.
-On Rotten Tomatoes it has an approval rating of 83% based on reviews from 40 critics.
+On Rotten Tomatoes, it has an approval rating of 83% based on reviews from 40 critics.
+The website's critics consensus reads, "Cold Comfort Farm sends up high-minded classics with a wit and impressive restraint that rivals its inspirations."

 Emanuel Levy of Variety wrote: "The fun that Schlesinger and his first-rate ensemble must have had while working on this production is infectious, for there isn't one dull -- or quiet -- moment in the film."